Submit a short script or short film today to the Fade In Awards Short Script/Short Film Competition.

-Now in its 24th year, the Fade In Awards feature nine distinct contests for you to enter.
+Now in its 25th year, the Fade In Awards feature nine distinct contests for you to enter.
 Submit a script or short film to the Fade In Awards Short Script/Short Film Contest.
-With twenty-three years experience spotting, mentoring and introducing talented new screenwriters and filmmakers to the Hollywood community, our winners have gone on to sign with major Hollywood talent agencies ICM, UTA, CAA & WME; make top box-office feature films and network television shows (e.g., The Marksman (2020), Your Honor, The Blacklist, Cold Pursuit, Blades of Glory, Adam, Office Christmas Party, If Only) and; be nominated for Academy Awards (Culture).
+With twenty-four years experience spotting, mentoring and introducing talented new screenwriters and filmmakers to the Hollywood community, our winners have gone on to sign with major Hollywood talent agencies ICM, UTA, CAA & WME; make top box-office feature films and network television shows (e.g., The Marksman (2020), Your Honor, The Blacklist, Cold Pursuit, Blades of Glory, Adam, Office Christmas Party, If Only) and; be nominated for Academy Awards (Culture).

 The Blacklist Executive Producer/Creator Jon Bokenkamp calls his decision to enter the Fade In Awards, “The most important moment in my career.”